Hierarchical Fault Detection and Diagnosis for Transformer Architectures: DEFault++ : Hierarchical Diagnostic Technique

-DEFault++ takes as input the labeled set of 3{,}739 averaged instances from the benchmark constructed in \cref{sec:defaultpp_dataset}, where each instance records the runtime measurements collected for one configuration.
-The three-level hierarchy from \cref{sec:defaultpp_introduction} is realized as follows.
-Level~1 uses the full feature representation for binary fault detection.
-Only instances predicted as faulty proceed to Level~2, which assigns one of the architecture-specific fault categories (11 for encoders, 12 for decoders).
-Level~3 predicts the root cause within the Level~2 predicted category through prototypical classification~\citep{snell2017prototypical} in an embedding space aligned with the transformer's Fault Propagation Graph.
-The same embedding space also produces feature-group importance scores for each diagnosis. \cref{fig:defaultpp_technique} shows the three-level hierarchy.
-We organize this section into the Fault Propagation Graph (\cref{sec:defaultpp_fpg}), the feature representation (\cref{sec:defaultpp_features}), the hierarchical diagnostic model (\cref{sec:defaultpp_reasoning}), the training objective (\cref{sec:defaultpp_training}), and the FPG-based explanation (\cref{sec:defaultpp_explainability}).
+DEFault++ takes the 5{,}556 labeled instances from DEFault-bench as input, each with the runtime measurements collected during training, and diagnoses them through the three-level hierarchy in \cref{fig:defaultpp_technique}.
+Level~1 uses the full feature representation to detect whether an instance is faulty.
+Only instances predicted as faulty pass to Level~2, which assigns a fault category.
+Level~3 then predicts the root cause within that category by comparing the instance to learned class prototypes, in an embedding space organized by the Fault Propagation Graph (FPG), the structural prior over transformer components defined in \cref{sec:defaultpp_fpg}.
+The same embedding space produces the feature-group importance scores that explain each diagnosis.